Flexing the Feet

 Related posts

-A comprehensive Course with everything you need to teach with confidence and credibility.
-Level 3 builds on the skills and knowledge gained in Level 1, but has its own balanced and more challenging syllabus.
-Over 3 weeks you will receive training in 45 asanas, 9 pranayamas, breath focused meditation, yoga philosophy, anatomy and teaching methodology. […]
+This Course follows on from Level 3 – Foundation and follows the same balanced format but with a more challenging syllabus.
+Over 4 weeks you will receive training in 62 asanas, 9 pranayamas, breath focused meditation, yoga philosophy, and anatomy and teaching methodology.
+You will receive a Level 7 – Intermediate Syllabus Asana and Pranayama […]